DevonTomatoSandwich/Pi-Doorbell/README.md

 ## run

-If using the run on boot instruction in "install" section, you only need to turn the pi on to run the script and turn the pi off to stop the script.
+If using the run on boot instruction in "install" section, you can:
+- turn the pi on to run the script
+- test by pushing the doorbell transmitter
+- check logs with `cat doorbell/doorbell.log`
+- turn the pi off to stop the script

+Otherwise (if not running on boot) you can:
-Otherwise open the 'doorbell.py' script in thonny and run.
+- open the 'doorbell.py' script in thonny and run.
 Or use command `python3 Desktop/doorbell.py`

-Then test by pushing the doorbell

-stop the script with
-`pkill -9 -f Desktop/doorbell.py`
+- stop the script with `pkill -9 -f Desktop/doorbell.py`

 # Issues
 - [ ] Sometimes (~20% of the time) these errors occur: